Azerbaijan Carpet Museum

 Azerbaijan National Carpet Museum (Azərbaycan Milli Xalça Muzeyi, formerly called the Azerbaijan Carpet Museum) is a museum located in Baku that displays Azerbaijani carpets and rugs with historical and modern weaving techniques and materials.
 It has the largest collection of Azerbaijani carpets in the world.
-First opened on Neftchiler Avenue in 1967, it moved to a new building on the Baku's seafront park in 2014.
+First opened on Neftchiler Avenue in 1967, it moved to a new building in the Baku seafront park in 2014.